outcomesinsights/conceptql/README.md

 ## Further Reading

-If you're interested in reading up on ConceptQL, a [rough draft of the specifications document is available](https://github.com/outcomesinsights/conceptql/blob/develop/doc/spec.md) in this repository.
+If you're interested in reading up on ConceptQL, a rough draft of the specifications document is [available in markdown format](https://github.com/outcomesinsights/conceptql_spec).

 ## Motivation for ConceptQL
 Outcomes Insights intends to build a vast library of research algorithms and apply those algorithms to large databases of claims data.
 Early into building the library, we realized we had to overcome two major issues: